fvanwijk/mox/readme.md

 Returns the Mox instance to make chaining possible.

-### mox.mockController()
+### mox.mockControllers()

-Registers a controller to be mocked.
+Registers controllers to be mocked.
 This is useful for view specs where the template contains an `ng-controller`.
 The view's `$scope` is not set by the controller anymore, but you have to set the `$scope` manually.

-    mox.mockController('FooController');
+    mox.mockControllers('FooController');

 Returns the Mox instance to make chaining possible.